 Reliance Foundation Schools are established with a mission to provide a learning experience that makes every child a happy and a whole person – it is a place where children LEARN new skills, IMAGINE infinite possibilities and EXCEL as a complete individual.

-Furthermore, Reliance Foundation and its associate institutions provide access to quality education for more than 15,000 children through a network of 13 schools annually.
+Furthermore, Reliance Foundation and its associate institutions annually provide access to quality education for more than 15,000 children through a network of 14 schools.